CagriCatik/Battery-Systems-Technology/webpage/docs/01_Fundamentals/03_em-pmsm.md

----
-id: em-pmsm
----

-# Permanent Magnet Synchronous Motors in Automotive Applications
+# Permanent Magnet Synchronous Motors

 Permanent Magnet Synchronous Motors (PMSMs) have emerged as a pivotal technology in the automotive industry, particularly within electric vehicles (EVs) and hybrid electric vehicles (HEVs).
 Leveraging permanent magnets within their rotors, PMSMs offer unparalleled efficiency, high power density, and reliability, making them a preferred choice for modern automotive propulsion and auxiliary systems.
 This documentation provides a comprehensive exploration of PMSMs, detailing their principles of operation, applications, advantages, challenges, and future advancements within the automotive sector.